USS Dixie (1893): Training ship, 1899–1902

 Recommissioned 15 November 1899, Dixie began service as a training ship for recruits.
 From 17 December 1899 to 8 August 1900, she sailed to the West Indies, the Mediterranean, through the Suez Canal to the Philippines, where she transferred men to the base at Cavite, returning to the United States by the same route.
 Another training cruise was made from 29 September 1900 to 28 February 1901, during which she visited the Azores, Madeira, Gibraltar, and Mediterranean ports returning by way of the West Indies and La Guaira, Venezuela, to Norfolk.
 She transferred men and stores to the South Atlantic Station between 7 May and 3 July 1901, then made another training cruise to northern European waters and the Mediterranean between 24 July 1901 and 7 May 1902.
 From 14 May to 6 June 1902 she was on special duty, transporting provisions and supplies for the relief of victims of the volcanic eruptions of La Soufrière, St. Vincent and Mount Pelée, Martinique in the West Indies.
 She went out of commission at New York Navy Yard on 21 July 1902.

 Caribbean Squadron, 1903–1907

 Dixie was recommissioned 1 October 1903 and joined the Caribbean Squadron, North Atlantic Fleet.
 She served principally as a transport on the east coast, in the Caribbean, and the Panama Canal Zone, carrying Marines, recruits for training, and drafts of men for other vessels as well as engaging in target practice for her crew and Reserves.
 Assigned to the Special Service Squadron she steamed from Philadelphia 26 June 1905 to carry a party of scientists to the Mediterranean to observe the solar eclipse of 30 August.
-She arrived at Bone, Algeria, 21 July, and established Eclipse Station No. 2 for these observations.
+She arrived at Bône, Algeria, 21 July, and established Eclipse Station No. 2 for these observations.
 Returning to Philadelphia 13 October, she was returned to a noncommissioned status 10 days later.
 In commission again from 2 June 1906 to 1 November 1907, she transported Marines and stores to the Caribbean and cruised in that area to protect American interests.